 A few classic baked good ingredients and a few better-for-you swaps (because if we’re being honest, most muffins are essentially cupcakes without the icing…not exactly a healthy option!) make up the ingredient list for these banana muffins.
 Here’s what you’ll need:

-Butter OR Coconut Oil – 5 tablespoons of melted butter or coconut oil will be whisked into the wet ingredients.
+- 5 tablespoons of melted butter or coconut oil

-Milk – a ½ cup milk (whole or your favorite dairy-free variety) gets added at the very end, as does…
+- ½ cup milk (whole milk or your favorite dairy-free variety)

 These banana oatmeal chocolate chip muffins are SUPER easy…let’s get to it!